Quickstart for Ascend on Snowflake

 Prerequisites

-To complete this quickstart you need:
+To complete this quickstart, you'll need:

 - An Ascend Instance